AllBible/bible-chichewa-py/README.md

 You can install the Chichewa Bible python package using pip:

 ```
-pip install bible_chichewa
+pip install bible-chichewa
 ```

 ## Examples
-To use the bible_chichewa library to retrieve a verse from the Chichewa Bible, follow these steps:
+To use the bible-chichewa library to retrieve a verse from the Chichewa Bible, follow these steps:

 ### Example: Retrieving a Bible Verse
 ```